sandialabs/chama/documentation/impact.rst

 Convert input for the Impact Formulation to the Coverage Formulation
 --------------------------------------------------------------------
-Users can also convert the input DataFrame for the :ref:`imapctform` to the input DataFrame for the :ref:`coverageform`.
+Users can also convert the input DataFrame for the :ref:`impactform` to the input DataFrame for the :ref:`coverageform`.
 This is especially convenient in cases where the user is solving optimization problems using both solver classes and the DataFrame for the impact